shivasiddharth/GassistPi-Documentation/docs/customization.rst

 Controlling Media or Music Streaming by Voice
 ---------------------------------------------

 You can change volume, play, pause, change music/radio.
-Command syntaxes have been given below with the keyword in bold.
+Command syntaxes have been given below with the keyword within * symbols.

 **Command Syntax:**